pixano/pixano/docs/docs/user/explorer_user_guide.md

 ## Dataset explore screen

 On this screen's header, you will see the dataset name.
-You can click on "Pixano Explorer" or "Back to library" to go back to datasets browser screen.
+You can click on "Pixano Explorer" or the cross to go back to datasets browser screen.

 On the left side, available statistics on this dataset are displayed.
 Put your mouse over the graph to get some detailled information, depending of displayed graph.